Ankur2019/nestjs-vue-boilerplate/Readme.md

 Afterwards, you can adjust the values as you wish.
 They will be used in the `docker-compose.yml`file for configuring your containers.
 However, you can also stick to the default values as they will get the job done :muscle: .

+Run
+`sudo docker-compose run --rm --service-ports api` to run the api with database

 > :warning: **Docker containers not suited for production**
 > The provided Docker configuration is not secure enough for a production environment.
 It is only supposed to be used during development.